-Because Omeprazole liquid is a ‘special’, most pharmacies do not stock it as part of their regular stock as other drugs but order each product when a prescription is brought to the pharmacy.
-Each Omeprazole suspension is made on individual basis.
-It may take a few days to process the prescription for Omeprazole liquid, although it is not uncommon to see the next day delivery.
+Because Omeprazole liquid is a ‘special’ , most pharmacies do not stock it as part of their regular stock as other drugs but order each product when a prescription is brought to the pharmacy.
+Each Omeprazole suspension is made on an individual basis.
+It may take a few days to process the prescription for Omeprazole liquid, although it is not uncommon to see the next-day delivery.
 The processing time of ‘special’ items will vary between pharmacies.

-Patients may request a specific flavour of Omeprazole liquid.
+Patients may request a specific flavor of Omeprazole liquid.
 I recently saw a request for raspberry Omeprazole oral suspension, which was fulfilled at no extra cost to the pharmacy.

 Other factors that need attention when a ‘special’ is collected from the pharmacy:

-- Expiry date: special products may have shorter expiry dates.
-Check the label for expiry date.
+- Expiry date: Special products may have shorter expiry dates.
+Check the label for the expiry date.

-Since I wrote this post originally, a new licensed, liquid of Omeprazole was introduced to the market.
+Since I wrote this post originally, a newly licensed liquid of Omeprazole was introduced to the market.
 Rosemont launched two versions of Omeprazole liquid, which comes in the form of two different products: